amclayton/mut.git.cylc.intro/README.md

 > [!IMPORTANT]
 > Git is a distributed version control system.
-> You commit will not be on GitHub yet.
+> Your commit will not be on GitHub yet.

 23. Use `git push` to push your changes to GitHub.
 It will probably fail.
    Read the instructions in the failure message.